 Soon after registering, an email confirmation will be sent to you with the Zoom link to join the webinar.

 We use Zoom videoconferencing for our online classes.
 In this webinar format, you will see the teacher and host, but you will not be seen.
-You will be able to ask questions during the webinar by typing them.
+Questions may be typed in via the Q&A. Joining after the class has started is allowed.

 You will need to have a computer/mobile device.
 Calling in by phone is also possible but not preferred.
 All registered participants will be sent a link to the video recording approximately two weeks following the class.
 So if you are unable to attend the live webinar, you will still be able to view it.

 Jenna Chevalier is a Focusing Trainer and a Focusing-Oriented Psychotherapist in training at Focusing on Borden, in Toronto Canada.
 Registered with the Ontario College of Teachers, Jenna holds a Master's degree in Education.
 She was formerly a Visual Arts and Special Education teacher who designed programs for adolescents coping with emotional and behavioural regulation challenges.
 She is currently finishing a Masters of Counselling Psychology.
 Jenna currently offers a range of coaching services, courses and workshops through her company, Well Being Partnership.
 She is an ADHD-Certified Clinical Services Provider and offers ADHD, wellness, recovery, Focusing, and academic coaching.
 She will be licensed as a psychotherapist in February of 2022.
 Jenna is a visual artist, graphic designer, RYT200 certified yoga teacher, and workshop presenter on a wide range of topics.
 She has been Focusing since 2011.
 Web: www.wellbeingpartnership.ca Social: @wellbeingpartnership

 Jenna is offering this class to support The International Focusing Institute.
 This live online class is pay-what-you-can.
 The suggested payment for US residents is $30.